jundalisay/superb/content/en/research/einstein/relativity/section-08.md

 - He as two mirrors inclined at 90° to let him see both `A` and `B` at the same time
 - **If he sees the two flashes of lightning at the same time, then they are simultaneous [happen at the same time]**

-> *Superphysics Note=  Einstein's logical absurdity, which is the foundation of Relativity, is that if c, then c because c.
+> *Superphysics Note: Einstein's logical absurdity, which is the foundation of Relativity, is that if c, then c because c.
 Einstein thus puts all movement under the rule of c or the dynamics of light.
 The problem is that the two other layers of spacetime and aether are higher than light!

 <!-- By measuring along the rails, the connecting line AB should be measured up and an observer placed at the mid-point M of the distance AB.  -->

-You object by saying that=
+You object by saying that:
 - "time" would only be "simultaniety" if light travels at a constant speed
 - but the speed of light is measured by time